 Our vision is to position Scottsdale as a world-class vacation, meetings and group travel destination by communicating an image that sells the uniqueness of the Scottsdale experience.

 Our organization is committed to enhancing the economic base of Scottsdale and its partnering communities through a strong visitor, meetings and group travel industry.
 We achieve this by:

-The CVB’s primary funding comes from bed tax collected by Scottsdale resorts and hotels and passed along to the city.
-Half of the city’s bed tax is allocated to the CVB for destination marketing initiatives.
-The city’s Tourism Development Commission (TDC) recommends to the Scottsdale City Council how to allocate the non-marketing half of the bed-tax revenue, which is designated for tourism-related capital projects, special events and more.
-The city’s relationship with the CVB is overseen by the city’s tourism development manager and the TDC.
+Our primary funding comes from bed-tax revenue collected by Scottsdale resorts and hotels and passed along to the City of Scottsdale.
+Half of the City’s bed tax is allocated to the CVB for destination marketing initiatives.
+The remaining bed-tax revenue is used for tourism-related capital projects, special events and more by the City of Scottsdale.
+The City’s contract with the CVB is overseen by the City’s Tourism & Events Department and the Tourism Development Commission.

 We also serve as the Town of Paradise Valley’s destination marketing organization and receive bed-tax revenue via our contract with the Town.
 Additionally, the Salt River Pima-Maricopa Indian Community and the Fort McDowell Yavapai Nation invest in our marketing efforts.